top of page

 Shutting Off a Fire Sprinkler Head and Safety Cautions

-Special tools like the Shutgun are designed to stop the flow from a single activated head without disabling the entire system.
+Special tools are designed to stop the flow from a single activated head without disabling the entire system.
 However, there is one critical rule: Never shut off a sprinkler that activated due to a fire.
 Let it do its job until the fire department says it’s safe to turn off.
 These tools are only for accidental discharges.

 Frequently Asked Questions About Emergency Sprinkler Repair